Use-case descriptions

 - Multiple possible commands: request quick confirmation (“Did you mean JUMP?”) or choose highest-confidence and log uncertainty.

-Postconditions: Jump action executed (or user prompted to repeat); command history updated.
+Postconditions: Jump action executed; command history updated.

-Use Case 3 - Speaker Seperation
+Use Case 3 - Speaker Separation

 Normal flow: